daniel-fv/microsoft-cert-study-guides/README.md

-# ms-100-resources
+# MS-100 Resources
-Resources for MS-100 Microsoft 365 certification exam.
+**Study resources for the MS-100 Microsoft 365 certification exam.**

 The official list of skills measured is located here: https://docs.microsoft.com/en-us/learn/certifications/exams/ms-100

 Microsoft keeps updating the requirements for the exam so it's always a good idea to check the official documentation.